LLaVA-PruMerge: Adaptive Token Reduction for Efficient Large Multimodal Models: Method: Token Pru-Merging

-The multi-head self-attention framework allows for simultaneous focus on multiple positions, offering diverse representation subspaces.
-This is achieved by employing distinct query, key, and value matrices for different heads, which project the input vectors into varied representation subspaces.
-Subsequent to the self-attention layers is the feed-forward network (FFN).
-This network consists of two linear transformation layers separated by a nonlinear activation function and is represented as:
+The MSA framework allows for simultaneous attention on multiple positions, offering diverse representation subspaces.
+This is achieved by employing distinct query, key, and value matrices for different heads, which project the input vectors into different representation subspaces.
+After the self-attention layers is the feed-forward network (FFN), which consists of two linear transformation layers separated by a nonlinear activation function:

-with $\mathbf{W}_1$ and $\mathbf{W}_2$ being the parameter matrices of the linear transformation layers and $\sigma$ denoting the nonlinear activation function, such as GELU~\citep{hendrycks2016gaussian}.
+where $\mathbf{W}_1$ and $\mathbf{W}_2$ are the matrices of the linear transformation layers, and $\sigma$ denotes the nonlinear activation function.
 The general forward pass of ViT is illustrated in the left part of Figure~\ref{fig:pipeline}.

 \textbf{Large Multimodal Models (LMMs)}.
-Following the forward pass through a Vision Transformer (ViT), a series of visual tokens is generated.
-These tokens are then processed by the input projector $\mathbf{\Theta}_{\mathbf{X}\rightarrow\mathbf{T}}$, which is responsible for mapping the encoded features from other modalities $\mathbf{F}_{X}$ into the text feature space $\mathbf{T}$.
+Following the forward pass through a Vision Transformer (ViT), a set of visual tokens is generated.
+These tokens are then processed by the input projector $\mathbf{\Theta}_{\mathbf{X}\rightarrow\mathbf{T}}$, which maps the encoded visual features from $\mathbf{F}_{X}$ into the text feature space $\mathbf{T}$.
 The aligned features and the text prompts $\mathbf{P}_{T}$ are then fed into the LLM backbone~\citep{zhang2024mm}.
-The overall architecture of LMMs is depicted in Figure~\ref{fig:intro}.
-It is important to note that the computational cost associated with these models tends to increase quadratically with the number of input tokens fed into the LLM backbone~\citep{tay2022efficient}.
-There is an increasing demand for the processing of high-resolution images and videos, which increases the number of visual tokens, further exacerbating computation costs.
+The overall architecture of an LMM is depicted in Figure~\ref{fig:intro}.

+Importantly, the computational cost with these models increases quadratically with the number of input tokens to the LLM~\citep{tay2022efficient}.
+Mathematically, if there are $N$ tokens in the input, the self-attention mechanism computes a $N\times N$ matrix of attention scores, where each entry in this matrix represents the attention score between a pair of tokens.
+However, there is an increasing demand for processing high-resolution images and videos, which increases the number of visual tokens, further exacerbating computation costs.
 The reduction of visual tokens presents a promising approach to improving the efficiency of LMMs by reducing the escalating computational requirements.